 SHAWS BAY

 Shaws Bay has always been a popular spot for leisure activities such as picnicking, swimming, snorkelling, canoeing and walking.
 This beautiful tidal bay was formed when the northern wall of the Richmond River was constructed near the river entrance.
+Along Compton Drive this swimming spot is easily accessible for those with mobility issues.
+There is a wide ramp access down to the sand in low tide or water in high tide, 2 disabled parking bays and seating.

-Along Compton Drive this swimming spot is easily accessible for those with mobility issues to create an enjoyable recreation area.
-Wide ramp access down to the sand in low tide or water in high tide, 2 disabled parking bays and seating.
 Access Shaws Bay via Pop Denison Park and you will find accessible toilets, an outdoor shower and footpath around the bay, however access to the water for people with limited mobility is a little more natural - no ramps available and access is across grass and sand to get to water.
+Photo below is from Pop Denison side and you can see the ramp access from Compton Drive on other side.

-PUBLIC SWIMMING POOLS – Ballina & Alstonville
+PUBLIC SWIMMING POOLS - BALLINA & ALSTONVILLE

 Feel like cooling off but don’t want to get sandy?
 The local pools in Ballina & Alstonville are the place you want to be!

-Both Ballina & Alstonville Pool complexes consist of two swimming pools - A 25m semi-enclosed pool (perfect for those that like to touch the bottom and stay out of the sun!), an eight lane 50m pool as well as a splash park for children.
+Both Ballina & Alstonville Pool complexes consist of two swimming pools - a 25m semi-enclosed pool (perfect for those that like to touch the bottom and stay out of the sun!), an eight lane 50m pool as well as a splash park for children.
 There is plenty of undercover seating areas with BBQ facilities available so you can turn your swim into a whole day out.

 Another bonus is the pools are heated – so there is no excuse that the water is too cold!
 The pool temps make it perfect for water rehabilitation activities.
 These modern facilities have accessible pool entry ramps and numerous large, individual, accessible toilets and change rooms.
 There are also two accessible car parking spaces close to the entrance.

+There is more to Ballina Shire than just beaches.
+Our hinterland provides lovely scenic attractions that are easily accessible for wheelchairs and prams.
 Victoria Park Nature Reserve one of the last surviving remnants of the original rainforest, known as the Big Scrub is a perfect spot for a relaxing day out with the family in the Northern Rivers.

 Meander the easy and accessible boardwalk (which is completely flat) and you’ll immediately be transported to a tranquil tropical wonderland.
 Take a moment to absorb the cool quiet of the rainforest and you might catch a glimpse of the shy red-legged pademelon or the colourful wompoo fruit-dove.

 When thoughts turn to lunch, enjoy a relaxing barbecue at the shaded picnic tables, to a backdrop of lush rainforest.
 The facilities make the picnic area an ideal spot for older people, groups and families.
 There are toilets on site, these are non flush toilets.
 Pets and domestic animals (other than certified assistance animals) are not permitted.
+You will need to take all your own water.

 Summerland Farm is a beautiful macadamia and avocado plantation set high on the hills of the Alstonville plateau.
 Summerland Farm is one of the most successful disability enterprises in Australia, and perhaps the world with their purpose to provide employment for people with a disability.

 Summerland Farm has many different elements to explore – order a picnic and have it set up on the farm for your private enjoyment or visitors can enjoy the restaurant courtyard and dining areas overlooking lush tropical gardens.
 You can stock up on local produce at The Grocer, or being entirely flat, discover the beautiful gardens.
-Book a guided tour or explore the property on one of the popular tractor tours (tours will be returning soon).
 They can tailor tours designed around the education requirements or special interest of the group or individual.
-(NB. the tractor tours are not wheelchair accessible.)
 It has it all and makes for a beautiful day out.
+Bathrooms and access to cafe, grocer and museum are all wheelchair accessible - this attraction was designed to cater specifially for these needs.

 COASTAL PATHWAYS & TRAILS